just-krivi/eth-sepolia-faucet/README.md

 - Docker and Docker Compose
 - Python 3.11+
-- A wallet with Sepolia ETH
+- A wallet with Sepolia ETH:
+  - You can use any wallet that supports Sepolia testnet.
+  - To prefund the wallet, you can use any Sepolia ETH faucet or use a wallet that has some Sepolia ETH.
+E.g. https://cloud.google.com/application/web3/faucet/ethereum/sepolia
 - Infura account or other Ethereum node provider

 ## Configuration